-Weight loss surgery is a life-changing event.
+Weight loss surgery is a big event.
 In addition to the loss of excess body fat, there are many changes that might occur in your life after bariatric procedures like a gastric sleeve.
-When you feel better about how you look, your confidence and assertiveness will soar.
 This article considers the impact of weight loss surgery on your libido, confidence & intimacy in your love life.

-But there’s more to it than confidence.
-Lifestyle changes often change – and need to change – before and after weight loss.
-Even your identity undergoes a notable shift when you lose weight.
+Lifestyle changes often occur – before and after weight loss.
 You are no longer living with obesity.
 Instead, you will be focusing on maintaining your results.
 As a result, you will be eating less food after bariatric surgery.
 You will also need to choose meals that are richer in protein and lower in carbs.

 Finally, you will also find you can exercise more, now than ever.
 As the weight comes off, you will feel freer and more inspired to get in shape!
 No matter what weight loss procedure you undertake, you will experience life changes.
 But what about your sex life?

 Download Dr Carmen’s Guide to Excess Skin Reduction

 Weight loss surgery is also known as bariatric weight loss surgery or bariatric surgery.
 These procedures are surgical methods to help you lose weight if you are living with extreme obesity that has been unchangeable with other weight loss efforts.
 Bariatric surgery is a serious procedure and is often the last resort when more traditional weight loss methods fail.
 It is also an option for you if you have serious health problems and cannot exercise safely.

 What are the Different Types of Bariatric Weight Loss Surgery?